 Make no mistake, lack of sleep kills, it’s stresses you up, shortens your lifespan, and guess what?
-Women are 50% more likely to be sleep-deprived than men!
+Did you know that Women are 50% more likely to be sleep-deprived than men!

-Consistent sleep deprivation leads to rapid aging, depression, and increases your risk of serious disease such as diabetes, heart disease, and cancer.
+Consistent sleep deprivation leads to rapid aging, depression, and increases your risk of serious diseases such as diabetes, heart disease, and cancer.

 Let’s discuss how these three specific “rhythms” have been wired into your very core before your birth and regulate vital body functions:

 - Ultradian rhythms last less than twenty-four hours.
 Your heartbeat, digestive system, and the functions of your endocrine system – and its release of hormones – are all governed by ultradian rhythms.